FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio examples [OPTIONS] COMMAND [ARGS]...

-  The command group ‘apio examples’ provides subcommands for listing and
+  The command group 'apio examples' provides subcommands for listing and
   fetching Apio-provided examples.
-Each example is a self-contained mini-
+Each example is a self-contained
-  project that can be built and uploaded to an FPGA board.
+  mini-project that can be built and uploaded to an FPGA board.

 Options:
   -h, --help  Show this message and exit.